dstackai/dstack-examples/PLAYGROUND.md

       - path: ./output
 ```

-Run this workflow locally using the `dstack run` command:
+Run it using the `dstack run` command:

 ```shell
 dstack run hello-txt